dhoyle/splicedocs-jekyll/pages/DeveloperTutorials/Import/ImportExamplesHfile.md

 5. Import the HFiles Into Your Database
     {: .topLevel}

-    Once you have split your table and indexes, call this procedure to generate and import the HFiles into your Splice Machine database:
+    Once you have pre-split your table and indexes, call `SYSCS_UTIL.BULK_IMPORT_HFILE` to generate and import the HFiles into your Splice Machine database:
     {: .indentLevel1}